 Weight loss reduces the fatty tissues that vibrate and create noise while you sleep.
-Even a small amount of weight loss can make a big difference when you want to stop snoring.
-Try eating a low calorie dinner for a week and see if it makes a difference.
+Trying to lose weight, even a small amount, can make a big difference when you want to stop snoring.
+Try eating a low-calorie dinner for a week and see if it makes a difference.

 4. Cuddle a pillow

 A sleeping position can be an ingrained habit that’s hard to change.
 Like many people, you may start sleeping on your side, and then naturally roll onto your back as the night progresses.
 Sleeping on your back causes the airways in your nose and throat to be blocked, which is what prompts issues with snoring and sleep apnea.

 Hugging a memory foam body pillow is a great way to remain in the side position throughout the night.
 Similar to a memory foam mattress, a foam pillow has contouring features that can hold you in place and help reduce snoring.